RafaMMas/IberianFishHSMs/README.md

 Therefore, once a specific model has been loaded, it is possible to harness the capabilities of each specific package to, for example, plot directly the selected model.
-The following code shows an example using the function plot from `mgcv` to plot the effects of the smooth spline functions of a Generalised Additive Model (GAM) for brown trout (*Salmo trutta*) large obtained with data collected in the Curueño River (Douro) and valid all year round.
+The following code shows an example using the function `plot` from `mgcv` to visualise the effects of the smooth spline functions of a Generalised Additive Model (GAM) for brown trout (*Salmo trutta*) large obtained with data collected in the Curueño River (Douro) and valid all year round.

 </div>